arlanbutarbutar/arlanbutarbutar/README.md

 # Hello world, I'm Arlan Butar Butar👋

 <h3><i><strong>🔥 I am a Software Engineer</strong></i></h3>
 More specifically as a Back End Web Developer.
-I also have my own startup called Netmedia Framecode which has started a business since 2018.
+I also have my own startup called <a href="https://www.netmedia-framecode.com/" target="_blank">Netmedia Framecode</a> which has started a business since 2018.
 I am currently a student at Widya Mandira Catholic University.
-I have participated in various off-campus activities, such as Re-Cloud from <a href="https://codepolitan.com/">Codepolitan</a> and <a href="https://id.alibabacloud.com/">Alibaba Cloud Indonesia</a>.
+I have participated in various off-campus activities, such as Re-Cloud from <a href="https://codepolitan.com/" target="_blank">Codepolitan</a> and <a href="https://id.alibabacloud.com/" target="_blank">Alibaba Cloud Indonesia</a>.

 <h3><i><strong>⚡ My Job</strong></i></h3>
 I started learning coding since I was in junior high school, when it happened that my uncle was studying at STIKOM and I was also learning how to create a website.
 Currently, I can create complex website-based applications such as administrative bookkeeping applications and others.
 In learning programming languages, I didn't go straight to the database management system stage, but started from how to design a website to make it attractive.